A fermented sauerkraut recipe with directions for optional home canning.

 I do both.
 I have jars in my storage and I have a gallon of kraut in the fridge. (well last I checked it was down to the halfway mark.)

-It is a simple matter to can it so you can store it on the shelf.
+It is a simple matter to can it in a boiling water canner so you can store it on the shelf.
 You can also just place the jars in the fridge.

 Prepare cabbage: Remove outer leaves, core cabbage, and slice in half.
 Slice cabbage into very thin slices.